 Yoga For Better Sleep

 Practicing yoga at night can actually help you sleep better.
-Wind down these five relaxing yoga poses from Koya Webb, yoga teacher, holistic health coach, and author of Let Your Fears Make You Fierce.
+Wind down with these five relaxing yoga poses from Koya Webb, yoga teacher, holistic health coach, and author of Let Your Fears Make You Fierce.

 Begin in Downward-Facing Dog.
-With an exhale, place your left knee on the floor behind your left hand, left ankle behind wrist.
+With an exhale, place your left knee on the floor behind your left hand, left ankle behind your wrist.
 Lower your right knee to the floor, scooting your leg back so that both hips are near the floor.
 Untuck the back toes.
 Check that your back leg is extended straight behind you.
 Rise onto your fingertips and lengthen your spine.
 Stay here for a few breaths.
 Slowly walk your hands forward with an exhale and rest your forehead on the floor.
 Hold the pose and take slow, deep breaths.

 Sit on your heels.
 Bring your feet together and knees hip-width apart.
 Bend forward with an exhale and rest your torso between your thighs.
 Relax your tailbone toward your feet.
 Reach your arms far forward.
 Spread your fingers and press your palms into the floor.
 Rest your forehead on the floor.
 Hold the pose and take slow, deep breaths.
 Rise with an inhale.